 Once Tang had completed the algorithm, Aaronson wanted to be sure it was correct before releasing it publicly.
 “I was still nervous that once Tang put the paper online, if it’s wrong, the first big paper of [Tang’s] career would go splat,” Aaronson said.

 Aaronson had been planning to attend a quantum computing workshop at the University of California, Berkeley, in June.
 Many of the biggest names in the field were going to be there, including Kerenidis and Prakash.
-Aaronson invited Tang to come out to Berkeley to informally present his algorithm in the days after the official conference ended.
+Aaronson invited Tang to come out to Berkeley to informally present the algorithm in the days after the official conference ended.

 On the mornings of June 18 and 19 Tang gave two lectures while fielding questions from the audience.
 By the end of four hours, a consensus emerged: Tang’s classical algorithm seemed correct.
 What many people in the room didn’t realize, however, was just how young the speaker was.
 “I did not know Ewin was 18, and I certainly did not get that from the talk.
 To me [Ewin] was someone who was giving a very mature talk,” Kerenidis said.
 The algorithm now faces a formal peer review before publication.